tekperfect/devops-docs/docs/courses/13-IAC/lessons/terraform.md

     push               Obsolete command for Terraform Enterprise legacy (v1) state              Advanced state management

+## Get the example code

+1. Login to your Github account

+2. Prepare for lesson by forking the scripts repo

+insert_image

+3. Each of you are going to do the following edit the instance.tf key name and change it to your initials+tf-ubuntu

+For Example: For me the key_name would be ah-tf-ubuntu.

+4. If you see any other references to tf-ubuntu please make sure you change them to the new key name of your initials.
+Not doing so will cause your deploy to fail.

+5. Edit your .gitignore file and add an ignore for the your initials+tf-ubuntu key

+For Example: I would add an entry in my .gitignore file that looked like this ah-tf-ubuntu*

+6. Edit the vars.tf file and replace the PATH_TO_PRIVATE_KEY and PATH_TO_PUBLIC_KEY names to the your initials+tf-ubuntu key and keyname.pub

+For example: I would change the default = value in the vars.tf to be "ah-tf-ubuntu" and "ah-tf-ubuntu.pub"

+7. Commit your changes and share the link to your code

+8. Once you have done so I will share the key and secret with you via lastpass so that you can deploy your code.

+9. Once I have checked your code you can proceed to the Terrform instructions portion of the lesson

 ### Prep your environment

 1. Obtain keys to deploy code

-2. Create a directory where you will deploy your code

-3. Create a .gitignore file so that important files don't get checked into your repository

-4. oCreate a basic deploy script for a Linux and Windows instance
+2. Create a basic deploy script for a Linux and Windows instance

-5. Run the following command to prepre your directory `terraform init`
+3. Run the following command to prepre your directory `terraform init`

 ### Deploy your code

 1. Run the following commands once you believe you have all the right code in your repository

 2. `terraform plan` (Verifies that the code you have written will allow you to deploy the kind of infrastrcuture you are interested in)

 3. `terraform apply` (Deploys the code you created)

 4. `terraform destroy` (Destroys the instance created by the Terraform code you deployed)